 Crisp, cake-like, and filled with pillows of pockets just perfect for drizzling with syrup, there’s just nothing about a waffle I don’t love!

-So, I set out to create my own waffles years ago and have been loving the simple method that I have been using ever since.
-Although it took a couple of tries, as soon as I had the perfect waffle batter blend, my waffle recipe became 100% reliable while still being delicious and satisfying!
+So, I set out to create my own healthy vegan waffles years ago and have been loving the simple method that I have been using ever since.
+Although it took a couple of tries to get there without eggs, regular flour or oil, I can safely say that this recipe I’m sharing with you today is a winner!

 Healthy Waffle Making: My Favorite Ingredients for Fool-Proof, Delicious Vegan Waffles

 To make healthy, delicious waffles, you need something to fluff them up and create that delicious texture and flavor that only waffles have.
-Instead of refined flour, (or even wheat flour which I know is another healthy option), I used a gluten-free mix of whole grain, gluten-free oats, coconut flour, and flax that I pulsed in a blender.
+Instead of refined flour, (or even whole grain wheat flour which I know is another healthy option), I used a gluten-free mix of whole grain gluten-free oats, coconut flour, and flax meal that I pulsed in my blender.

-The coconut flour doesn’t taste like coconut if you’re wondering, it just makes the waffles incredibly fluffy because it’s low in fat, fluffs up a recipe nicely, and it holds moisture in a recipe really well.
-It works so much differently than almond or other alternative flours, so please don’t try and substitute it with one of those or it may not turn out well.
+The coconut flour doesn’t make the waffles taste like coconut if you’re wondering; it just makes the waffles incredibly fluffy and cakey because it’s low in fat, high in fiber, and holds moisture in a recipe really well.
+Coconut flour works so much differently than almond or other alternative flours, so please don’t try and substitute it with one of those or it may not turn out well.

 Healthy Waffle Ingredients I Love:

 I recommend Bob’s Red Mill coconut flour if you’re looking for an easy-to-find, high-quality brand that works fantastic in this recipe.
 I also used Bob’s Red Mill gluten-free whole grain oats as well as Bob’s Red Mill ground flaxseed in this recipe.
 Flax is high in omega-3 fatty acids and it works great when you’re not using egg since it acts as a natural binder.
 Ground flax also has a delicious nutty flavor that works fantastic in breakfast recipes, plus it adds a great texture too.

-To make these tasty waffles vegan, you’ll also need another ingredient to act as an egg replacer (besides the flax).
-You need something to bind them together and add moisture.
-While applesauce would add sweetness and replace the moisture content without oil, it’s not a great binder so your batter would just fall apart.
+To make these tasty waffles vegan, without eggs or dairy, you’ll also need another ingredient to act as an egg replacer (besides the flax).
+You’ll need something to bind them together and add moisture.
+I used unsweetened applesauce, which also adds sweetness and eliminates the need for oil.
 The other two options that work well while still allowing you to maintain a fluffy waffle batter texture are mashed bananas or puréed pumpkin.